nicholaswmin/fsm/README.md

-So while it attempts to guarantee that you will be able to transition to *a state*, it cannot guarantee whether you'll be allowed to transition to *the state you intended*; partly because it's not a mind-reader.
+So while it attempts to guarantee that you will be able to transition to *a state*, it cannot guarantee whether you'll be allowed to transition to *the state you intended*.

+Modelling something as an FSM can vastly enhance the readability and safety of your logic but it can also become a footgun by locking you into a hopeless, never-ending roundabout of transitions.

-FSMs can easily become footguns in a specific case of stupidly going around in circles within a never-ending roundabout of transitions, so you should carefully verify that your `states` and `transitions` form a directed-graph that matches your intented use case.
+You can avoid this by taking 5 minutes to verify that your provided state-transition table forms a directed-graph which matches the intented use case.

 ## Test